-(11) il gasoline service stations, pumps and facilities, storage s underground.
-B-3 - LI (12) A pr ivate stable under the following conditions: SF (A) The use must be one that would in all respects qualify as an incidental use under the terms of section 14.02.172(6) of this article if located on the same property as a primary residential use; (B) The property on which the use is to be conducted must be adjacent to or within 500 feet of the primary residence to which it would be incidental if located on the same property; (C) The owner of the primary residence and the private stable must be the same; and (D) The private stable shall not be used for commercial purposes. notic special exception may be revoked by the board upon the earn after hearing in the event of a violation of any of the ditions described above.
-(13) Priva ate school.
-B-2 - L1 (14) Moto or vehicle sales.
+- (11) Retail gasoline service stations, pumps and facilities, storage B-3 LI tanks underground. - (12) A private stable under the following conditions: SF - (A) The use must be one that would in all respects qualify as an incidental use under the terms of section 14.02.172(6) of this article if located on the same property as a primary residential use; - (B) The property on which the use is to be conducted must be adjacent to or within 500 feet of the primary residence to which it would be incidental if located on the same property; - (C) The owner of the primary residence and the private stable must be the same; and - (D) The private stable shall not be used for commercial purposes.

+This special exception may be revoked by the board upon notice and after hearing in the event of a violation of any of the conditions described above.

+- (13) Private school.
+B-2 Ll - (14) Motor vehicle sales.
 LI